suyuan32/simple-admin-doc/src/guide/quick-start/codegen/rpc_example.md

 :::

 ::: info
-Quick command: `make gen-rpc-ent-logic model={modelName} group={groupName}` indicates that only the code whose schema is `{modelName}` is generated, and `{groupName}` is the group name.
-Note that modelName needs an initial Uppercase, consistent with the struct name in the schema。
+The shortcut command `make gen-rpc-ent-logic model={modelName} group={groupName}` means to generate the code whose schema is `{modelName}`, and `{groupName}` is the group name.
+Note that the first letter of modelName needs to be capitalized.
+Be consistent with the struct name in the schema, use `make gen-rpc-ent-logic model=all group=all` to generate all CRUD codes.

 ```shell
 # Generate the Student structure in the schema